Women in the Gaza war: Gaza Strip

-Mass detention
+Detentions

 Advocacy groups have also alleged that Palestinian women in Gaza have been subject to mass arrests by Israeli soldiers.
 According to the head of the Palestinian Prisoners' Society, Israel has arrested 153 women in Gaza since the outbreak of the war, including pregnant women.
 Some women were reportedly detained with their babies.

 Maternal care

 The United Nations estimates that there are about 50,000 pregnant women in Gaza, with more than 160 women giving birth each day.
 In the first year of the war, an estimated 50,000 babies were born in the Gaza Strip, according to Save the Children.
 Of the 1.1 million Gazans who were forced to flee northern Gaza following an Israeli evacuation order, 19,000 were estimated to be pregnant women, with some suffering miscarriages due to stress and shock.
 Many women in shelters endure inadequate access to food and clean water, and are afraid of giving birth without the assistance of a doctor or midwife.
 With over two-thirds of the territory's hospitals and primary care clinics no longer functioning, and Gaza's treated water production at 5% of normal levels, pregnant women in Gaza face lack of access to medical care, nutrition, and giving birth with no pain killers.
 Human Rights Watch, citing the lack of prenatal care and access to functioning medical facilities, warned the conflict would lead to increases in both maternal and infant mortalities.
 Miscarriages in Khan Younis, in the southern portion of the strip were civilians were ordered to evacuate to, were reported to have increased by 20 percent.